Sandeep0076/Rag-Chatbot/docs/README_API_USAGE.md

   3. Enter the URL: `http://your-api-domain/file/upload`
   4. Go to the "Body" tab and select "form-data"
   5. Add the following key-value pairs:
-     - Key: `file`, Value: Select a file from your computer
+     - Key: `file`, Value: Select a file from your computer (for single file)
+     - Key: `files`, Value: Select multiple files from your computer (for multiple files)
      - Key: `is_image`, Value: `false` (or `true` if uploading an image)
      - Key: `username`, Value: Enter a username
+     - Key: `urls`, Value: Enter URLs separated by commas or newlines (optional)
   6. Click "Send" to upload the file